PolymerPatel/GIS_calculator/README.md

 🔹 Where are biomass-rich waste streams currently concentrated?<br>
 🔹 What are the most efficient logistics pathways to move biomass to recycling hubs?<br>
-🔹 How can insights from spatial data inform policy, investment, or public programs to boost recovery?
+🔹 How can insights from spatial data inform policy, investment, or public programs to boost recovery?<br>
 🔹 Include a Dockerfile and some sample inputs files for demos

 💡 Ideal outcome: Build a mapping tool that visualizes biomass locations to support smarter, more equitable circular economy planning—from infrastructure siting to programs designed around geospatial insights.